SECURE Act rewrites the rules on stretch IRAs

 1. A minor child (not grandchild) of the original owner2

-2. Someone less than 10 years younger than the original owner
+2. Someone who is not more than 10 years younger than the original owner

 3. Someone disabled or chronically ill (as defined under the applicable sections of the Internal Revenue Code)